gordo1/MD_workflow/README.md

 ***CAREFUL***, this will do what it says!

-6. Analyze your results.     `/Analysis`
+1. Analyse your results.     `/Analysis`

 Once all your jobs are done, you can go into this directory and pool all the simulation data from all the directories and run some basic analysis as well as ligand and protein backbone clustering.
 This can also help make the files more manageable by creating a subset of data where all the water and hydrogens are removed.
 Be sure to look at the README there!

-7. Writeup, make movies.    `/Project/`
+1. Writeup, make movies.    `/Project/`

 The /Project directory is all about writing up the associated manuscript and making any illustrations or movies from the simulation files.